 Acrylic adhesive tape is used for powerful bonding applications in automotive, medical, and many other industries.
 They are high-strength and flexible components used to replace mechanical fasteners like screws or rivets.

-Choosing the right tape depends on your unique product, but there are a few simple steps you can take to ensure you find a tape that meets your specifications.
+Sourcing the right tape will depend on your unique application, but here are a few simple steps to finding tapes that meet your specifications.

 Originally published: August 15, 2023